barbedStingray/the-vault/AbilityTypes.md

         card becomes temporarily inactive, can be attacked, but not buffed gains +2 points upon waking
     - Freeze
-        Locks in value, can not be buffed or nerfed.
+        Locks in card, can not be buffed or nerfed.
     - Confused / Blind
         Randomly targets another card
     - Weakened